ONEmCommunications/documents/docs/getting_started/nodejs.md

 1. A short description of your app
 1. The app category, just select "Business"
 1. The *callback url* you obtained from the previous step
+1. The value of *token secret* that you provided in your environment settings

 Make sure the details are saved correctly in the portal.

 !!! info
-    Don't worry about the other app details at this stage (verbs, permissions), we will use them later in the advanced tutorials.
+    Don't worry about the other app details at this stage, we will use them later in the advanced tutorials.

 ## Test the app